 The people that are getting bullied, you've got to feel for them, all you can do is try and support the bullied person and just advise them what to do.
 Because they don't want to report it, all you can do is support people and hope things improve.
-(Admin/Clerical)

-In the extracts above, participants display empathy towards the target and express a feeling that they had provided as much support as they could.
+(Admin/Clerical) In the extracts above, participants display empathy towards the target and express a feeling that they had provided as much support as they could.
 In the first extract, this is explained as a feeling that despite being a bystander, they are not involved with the situation.
 Traditionally in bullying research, there is a view of bullying as a straightforward dyad and consequently a bystander may feel that they should not get involved.
 In the second extract, a similar view of not getting involved is presented, however the explanation is broader in that the participant is not in a position to do so, due to the seniority of the perpetrator.
 In the third extract, the unwillingness of the target to report the bullying is recognised as limiting the support offered.
-This demonstrates that the extent of support provided can vary depending on whether the bystander witnessed the event, whether the target is willing to report the bullying, and whether the bystander believes they are in a position to act.
-A recurring feature of these extracts is the lack of confidence that the bystanders have in their own intervention being effective.
+This demonstrates that the extent of support provided can vary depending on whether the bystander witnessed the event, whether the target is willing to report the bullying, and whether the bullying to confidence that the bystanders have in their own intervention being effective.
 The participants describe feelings of powerlessness to bring about change, compounded by concern for repercussions, and a sense of pessimism that all they can do is try and support the target and hope they might then report the bullying.